rashikcs/Data_Engineering_Challenge/README.md

         │   ├── DataSchemas.py                           # Class used to define a common API for a set of schema subclasses │   ├── ETL.py                                   # This class acts as a facade to interact with the DataSchenas subclasses
         │   ├── StarSchema.py                            # Subclass of DataSchema class.
 Used to transform and save table according to star-schema
-        │   └──utils.py                                  # Containss all the global helper functions
+        │   └──utils.py                                  # Contains all the global helper functions
         ├── output                                       # Default Folder to store output │   └── Sales                                    # Folder containing output of different schemas │       └── StarSchema                           # Folder containing transformed tables